khowling/kh-blog/blog/2024-06-15-plat-eng/index.md

 Working with applications teams and partners developing cloud native apps on Azure, you quickly learn developer time is valuable, enthusiasm & flow state is critically important.

-Whenever an application team has to _wait_ for an environment, _wait_ for a access, a service now ticket, a support case, admin access to install tooling, productivity is dramatically effected, projects can be 2x longer and of lower quality.
+Over the years, I've seen so many application team have to _wait_ for an environment, _wait_ for a access, a Service Now ticket, a support case, admin access to install tooling, productivity is dramatically effected by interruptions in flow state, projects can be 2x longer and of lower quality.

 Equally, it's important to have a designed, governed secure environment when using the public cloud, so your workload teams start right, and stay right!
-This covers all the normal design pillars of a well architected solution, reliability, security, cost and performance.
+There is excellent documentation on this in the [Cloud Adoption Framework](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/).
+This Blog however, specifically looks at the needs of application teams developing cloud native solutions.

-Application teams work best when they can select their preferred platform services, tooling, languages and libraries, and most importantly, reduce their dependencies on external requests & constraints that limit their selection of services.
-To this end, platform teams number one priority should be to work towards a self-service model, removing themselves from the process, constantly unblock friction points.
+Application teams work best when they can select their preferred platform services, tooling, languages and libraries, and most importantly, reduce their dependencies on external requests & constraints that interrupt their workflow.
+To this end, a priority for any Platform Team (the team providing the environment to application teams) should be to work towards a self-service model, removing themselves from the process wherever possible & constantly unblock friction points.

 ## Where Platform teams should focus

-You don't need to have everything automated from day 1, nor have tooling for everything, but focusing in these 5 crucial elements will result in more impact for everyone in your organization, while avoiding unnecessary tickets/cases and bottlenecks, something I have seen depressingly way to often.
+You don't need to have everything automated from day 1, nor have tooling for everything, but focusing in these 5 crucial elements will result in more impact for everyone in your organization, avoiding unnecessary interruptions & bottlenecks, something I have seen depressingly way to often.

 ### 1. Environment Provisioning

 When an application team works on a new product, timely access to an environment is important when enthusiasm is high.
 We should be targeting giving access to a fully operational environment within 30 minutes.
 This typically means vending a [Resource Group](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal#what-is-a-resource-group) with all the access they need to immediately start deploying their solution designs (more on this later).
 The resource group naming, tagging, the subscription sharing model and level of access can all be determined base on the environment requested.

-The subscription sharing model can be designed to avoid too much subscription sprawl, based on department, or other organisational commonalities, but subscription separation should be enforced on workload type and connectivity (more on this below).
-You then end up with a subscription list that is meaningful and manageable.
+A simple subscription sharing model can be designed to avoid too much subscription sprawl, based on department, or other organisational commonalities, but subscription separation should be enforced on workload type and connectivity (more on this below).
+You then end up with a subscription list that is meaningful and manageable, with resource groups that are named consistently.
 There are a number of good resources on [naming recommendations](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming)

 :::tip
 Subscriptions in Azure can support hundreds of developers, the subscriptions have granular role-based controls, mature cost tracking services, and you can track [Subscription Limits](https://learn.microsoft.com/azure/azure-resource-manager/management/azure-subscription-service-limits#subscription-limits) & usage very effectively.
 We recently had 300 developers across 35 resource groups, deploying resources across the globe,  all working happily in a single sandbox subscription.